john-cuffe/MAMBA2/README.md

 - Demos:
   - fuzzy {'variable_name': name, 'fuzzy_name': 'jaro', 'test':'>', 'filter_value':.75}
   - custom {'variable_name': first_char, 'fuzzy_name': '', 'test':'=', 'filter_value':1}
-  - date {'variable_name': year, 'fuzzy_name':'', 'test':'>=', 'filter_value':365}
+  - date {'variable_name': year, 'fuzzy_name':'', 'test':'>=', 'filter_value':.5}

 - Notes:
   - For exact matches, user still must select either 1 or 0 for the filter value.
 You can select something other than '=' as the test but isn't this complicated enough already?
-  - For date variables, filter_value must be the gap between two dates in days.
+  - For date variables, filter_value is given as the score on the Editdist command, which is limited between 0 and 1.
   - The logs and stats for the run will show how many observations were cut by the filter.